 A survey for a standard lot and block property usually runs about $400.
 You can save your client money if the seller is able to provide a survey that is acceptable to both the title company and the lender.
 Here are some things the title company will look for:

-- The survey was made by a Registered Professional Land Surveyor.
+• The survey was done by a Registered Professional Land Surveyor.